 Your trees are like your family.
 In order for them to thrive, they need regular care.
 Our specialty is tree health and maintenance at affordable prices.
 We want your property to look immaculate.
-Whether that means taking control of overgrowth, dead limbs, ball moss, or creating more sun exposure for your front lawn, Specialty Tree Care has you covered.
+Whether that means taking control of overgrowth, dead limbs, ball moss, or creating more sun exposure for your front lawn, Specialty Tree Care has your residential tree services covered.

 From both an aesthetic and a practical safety standpoint, tree trimming and pruning is an investment that pays for itself.
 Tree trimming and pruning services are essential for the maintenance and preservation of tree health, and the cutting of dead branches allows for more sunlight on your lawn and reduced branch weight.
 Pruning techniques are used to maintain proper structure in young trees, improve tree shape or form, and reduce the likelihood of future damage during storm events.
 Our arborist can determine the type of pruning necessary to maintain or improve the health, appearance, and safety of your trees.